 ARTICLE 7 – (1) The criteria for application to minor programs and the required documents are announced by the RO.

 (2) Applications must be made to the RO by the deadline indicated in the academic calendar.

 (3) A student may concurrently apply to more than one double major and/or minor program by making an order of preference.

 (4) Students must meet the following requirements so that their application to the minor program might be valid:

 a) Students must have earned the letter grade DD or higher in all the credit courses and the letter grade S in the non-credit courses they took in their major program until the semester they are applying and their Cumulative Grade Point Average must be at least 2.50.

-b) Students must be earliest in the beginning of their third semester as of the date that they first enrolled in their major program.
+b) Students must be earliest at the beginning of their third semester, latest at the beginning of their sixth semester as of the date that they first enrolled in their major program.

 c) Application and evaluation criteria additional to those described herein may be set by the concerned administrative board by recommendation of the concerned department and will be indicated in the announcement.